-The Department does not require particular sanctions - or therapeutic interventions - for respondents who are found responsible for sexual harassment, and leaves those decisions in the sound discretion of State and local educators.
+The Department does not require particular sanctions - or therapeutic interventions - for respondents who are found responsible for sexual harassment, and devest shose decisions in the sound discretion of State and local educators.

-The Department does not require disciplinary sanctions after a determination of responsibility, and does not prescribe any particular form of sanctions.
+The Department does not require disciplinary sanctions after a determination of responsibility and does not prescribe any particular form of sanctions.
 Id. at 30096 (emphasis added).

-The Department acknowledges that this approach departs from the 2001 Guidance, which stated that where a school has determined that sexual harassment occurred, effective corrective action "tailored to the specific situation" may include particular sanctions against the respondent, such as counseling, warning, disciplinary action, or escalating consequences. . .
-For reasons described throughout this preamble, the final regulations modify this approach to focus on remedies for the complainant who was victimized rather than on second guessing the recipients disciplinary sanction decisions with respect to the respondent.
-However, the final regulations are consistent with the 2001 Guidance's approach inasmuch as \$106.45(b)(1)(c) clarifies that "remedies" may consist of individualized services similar to those described in \$106.30 as "supportive measures" except that remedies read not avoid disciplining or burdening the respondent.
+The Department acknowledges that this approach departs from the 2001 Guidance, which stated that where a school has determined that sexual harassment occurred, effective corrective action "tailored to the specific situation" may include particular sanctions against the respondent, such as counseling, warning, disciplinary action, or escalating consequences...
+For reasons described throughout this preamble, the final regulations modify this approach to focus on remedies for the complainant who was victimized rather than on second guessing the recipient's disciplinary sanction decisions with respect to the respondent.
+However, the final regulations are consistent with the 2001 Guidance's approach inasmuch as \$ 106.45(b)(1)(a) clarifies that "remedies" may consist of individualized services similar to those described in \$ 106.30 as "Supportive measures" except that remedies need not void disciplining or burdening the responder.